• Skip to primary navigation

 The stir-fried version of udon noodles is known as yaki udon.
 Yaki refers to stir-fry in Japanese.
 However, this is different from yakisoba noodles.
 Yakisoba is prepared by frying ramen-style wheat noodles, whereas soba noodles are buckwheat flour noodles.

 But make sure to check the labels before buying.
-Soba noodles (buckwheat flour noodles) are healthier than the udon noodle since it's completely gluten-free and if you have celiac disease or gluten resistance, go for 100% buckwheat noodles.
+Soba noodles (buckwheat flour noodles) are healthier than udon noodles since they're completely gluten-free.
+If you have celiac disease or gluten resistance, go for 100% buckwheat noodles.

 Is yaki udon noodles healthy for you?

 Yes, yaki udon is not only delicious but also healthier.
 Udon is a wheat flour noodle.
-If you will check the packet, the ingredient list contains 2 ingredients only, i.e. wheat and salt.
+If you check the packet, the ingredient list contains only two ingredients: wheat and salt.
 Though it's not good for people with celiac disease, it's way better than pasta.
-Also, these are naturally egg-free and vegan, unlike ramen noodles.
+Also, unlike ramen noodles, these are naturally egg-free and vegan.

 yaki udon